andikleen/pmu-tools/README.md

 that does not support offcore events natively, ocperf has to run as root and only one such profiling can be active on a machine.

-When "-c default" is specified, the default sampling overflow value will be filled in for the sampling period.
+When "-c default" is specified for record, the default sampling overflow value will be filled in for the sampling period.
 This option needs to be specified before the events and is not supported for all CPUs.
 By default perf uses a dynamic sampling period, which can cause varying (and sometimes large) overhead.
 The fixed period minimizes this problem.

+If you have trouble with one of the many acronyms in the event list descriptions, the [Intel optimization manual](http://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-optimization-manual.html) describes many of them.

 ### ocperf API